McL0vinn/Windows_Useful_EventIDs/README.md

 EventID 4624

-Logon Type = 3	              Network	                    Yes	        SMB, PsExec, WMI, lateral movement
+Logon Type = 3, Network,  Remote,	could be SMB, PsExec, WMI, lateral movement

-10	            Remote Interactive (RDP)	  Yes	        Full RDP session
+Logon Type = 10, Remote Interactive (RDP), Remote, Full RDP session Recall that every RDP login comprises two 4624 events.
+You need the one with Logon Type 3 to potentially identify the hostname of the attacker.

 RDP Brute Force